An explanation of Mondrian's oeuvre by Michael Sciam

 cm.
 50,2 x 62,8

-In the latest version of this series of works (Fig. 6), the variegated group of squares (Fig. 5) becomes a single square expressing in itself the most balanced relationship between the opposite directions:
+In the latest version of this series of works (Fig. 6), the variegated group of squares we see in Fig. 5 becomes one single square expressing in itself the most balanced relationship between the opposite directions:

 Fig. 5